-I also send a copy to my parents and some of my close friends, so that if I lose access to my email, I'll be able to still access those documents while abroad.
+You also send a copy to a friend or family member, so that if you lose access to email, you'll be able to still access those documents while abroad.
 Documents you store in only one place are documents you don't mind losing, so make sure you have your copies stored in many places.

 Check your email account before you leave home and ensure that the documents you sent yourself came through properly.
-I usually send the documents to myself with no subject, just in case my email account gets hacked, and I'll store them in a folder so they're not easily accessible through the search function in my inbox.
+Send the documents to yourself with no subject or a vague subject, just in case my email account gets hacked, and store them in a separate folder so they're not easily accessible through the search function in my inbox.

-Additionally, I'll keep a photo of any important documents on my phone and laptop, so that I'll be able to easily access them in case of an emergency.
+Additionally, keep a photo of any important documents on your phone and laptop, so that you'll be able to easily access them in case of an emergency.